 The task of addressing the problem of illiquidity in some DMBs, which continued throughout the first half of 2010, was sustained in the second half.
-To clean up the DMBs balance sheets, AMCON which was established in the third quarter of 2010, acquired non-performing loans from 21 DMBs valued at ¥2.165 trillion in the last quarter of the year.
+To clean up the balance sheets of the Deposit Money Banks (DMBs), the Asset Management Corporation of Nigeria (AMCON) which was established in the third quarter of 2010, acquired non-performing loans from 21 DMBs valued at ¥2.165 trillion in the last quarter of the year.
 In exchange, it issued 3-year zero coupon bonds valued at ¥1.036 trillion.
 In addition, a ¥500 billion infrastructure development fund (manufacturing, power and aviation), introduced by the CBN in the first half of 2010, also commenced operations in the second half of the year.